Skip to main content

 Both examinations, the VET final examination and the Maturita examination, test if pupils have achieved the educational objectives of their course, especially the level of key knowledge, skills, and attitudes of pupils, which are important for their further education or performing an occupation or specialised activities.

 After passing the VET final examination and the Maturita examination, pupils receive certificates (vysvědčení) with grades for each examination, an overall evaluation of the examination and a statement of the level of education achieved.
 In courses leading to a secondary education with a VET certificate, pupils also receive a VET certificate (výuční list).
 These documents are issued by schools.
 The Ministry of Education, Youth and Sports lays down in the Decree on Some Documents on Education the form and the content of valid forms for school reports, extracts from school reports and VET certificates.
-School reports and VET certificates contain the birth identification number of a pupil or a student if such number has been assigned to him/her.
+School reports and VET certificates contain the birth identification number of a pupil if such number has been assigned to him/her.
 School reports and VET certificates are stamped with the national coat of arms of Czechia and they are a public instrument.
 The forms for reports certificate and VET certificates also include information on the level of the European Qualification Framework (EQF) that is the scale for all qualifications.

 It is also possible to acquire secondary education with the Maturita examination in conservatoires (konzervatoře), by successfully completing the corresponding part of the educational programme for conservatoires, however not earlier than after four years of attending an on-site form of education, within the six-year educational programme (in the fields of Music, Singing and Music and Drama) or after eight years of attending an on-site education within the eight-year educational programme (in the field of Dancing).
 By successfully completing the educational programme for conservatoires, i.e. by completing the prescribed number of grades of the educational programme and by passing the graduate examination at conservatoires (absolutorium v konzervatoři) pupils can achieve the tertiary professional education in conservatoires (vyšší odborné vzdělání v konzervatoři).